evangambit/JsonOfCounties/README.md

 7. Covid data comes from [this site](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/) on usafacts.org, who says their data comes from the CDC.
 Data was last updated on June 20th, 2020.

 8. Presidential election data comes from Bill Morris' [github repository](https://github.com/tonmcg/US_County_Level_Election_Results_08-16/blob/master/US_County_Level_Presidential_Results_08-16.csv).
 Alaska's counties are missing, as is Kalawao County, Hawaii.

+9. Zip code-to-county data is from data.world [here](https://data.world/niccolley/us-zipcode-to-county-state), specifically Nic Colley, and is in the Public Domain.
+Zip codes can overlap multiple counties.

 Note that this "states.json" does NOT contain a superset of each data source.
 For instance the racial/age demographic breakdown provided by "cc-est2018-alldata.csv" is extremely specific (giving race/sex break downs for every age bucket for 9 years!) but we don't include all of that in states.json.